 Total Cost of Ownership (TCO): It seeks to capture the full cost of an IT asset from initial purchase through implementation and operation to maintenance and “end of life” costs.
-This is a cost-based approach which does not equate to value.
+This is a cost-based approach that does not equate to value.
 It is useful for measuring IT value because it allows comparison of alternative implementations that will meet the same business need and, presumably, have very similar values to the business.
-If the TCO of one alternative is significantly less than the others, then it represents better value for money.
+If the TCO of one alternative is significantly less than the others, it represents better value for money.
 It includes consideration like training costs, security costs, scalability costs, and the costs of reliability deficiencies.
 TCO incorporates perspectives that are not purely financial.

 Limitation: It involves predicting future costs.
 This limitation can be minimised over time by tracking actual costs but, by then, the investment decision has been made.